ClaraKuper/ManualInhibitionOnline/README.txt

 Change log:

 July 27th 2021 (Clara): Change to serial task - position of dots is not regular but jittered.
 Change was introduced to make movement preparation harder.
+July 28th 2021 (Clara): Fix position readout bug (the position was saved with respect to the group of objects, not to every single dot).